practicalli/spacemacs/install-spacemacs/index.md

 > ####Hint::Use Spacemacs develop branch until version 0.300 released
 > Many features in this guide are only available in the `develop` branch of Spacemacs until version 0.300 of Spacemacs is released.
+> The `develop` branch is stable enough to used for your daily work and contains fixes that will not be available in Spacemacs 0.200.

 ##  Clone Practicalli Spacemacs configuration